New Beatles song 'Now and Then': The 'final' Beatles track with John Lennon explained

 The song is a typical example of the kind of love songs that Lennon wrote in the last part of his career, where he expressed regret and apology.

-When did The Beatles work on it?
+When did the rest of The Beatles work on 'Now and Then'?

 Yoko Ono, John Lennon’s widow, gave Paul, George and Ringo some of his unfinished songs to work on and turn into ‘new’ Beatles tracks for the Anthology project in the mid-1990s.